mengelbart/rtp-over-quic-draft/draft-engelbart-rtp-over-quic.md

 the QUIC implementation does not support a dealy-based, low-latency congestion control algorithm, it can alternatively implement a bandwidth estimation algorithm at the application layer.
-Calculating a bandwidth estimation at the application layer can be done using the same bandwidth estimation algorithms.
+Calculating a bandwidth estimation at the application layer can be done using the same bandwidth estimation algorithms as described in {{cc-quic-layer}} (NADA, SCReAM).
 The bandwidth estimation algorithm typically needs some feedback on the transmission performance.
 This feedback can be collected following the guidelines in {{rtcp}}.

 If the application implements full congestion control rather than just a bandwidth estimation at the application layer using a congestion controller that